 8. Not sure where to start?
 Try automating your campaigns.

-From keyword targeting, to keyword bidding, you can automate most of the advertising process on Amazon.
+From keyword targeting, to keyword bidding, you can automate most of the advertising process.
 Obviously, you’ll want to check in on your campaigns and analyze your results regularly, but automating things initially gives you a good place to start, so you can adjust from there.

 Where Does Video Fit In?

 You can definitely use video to optimize your product detail and seller pages, but video ads on Amazon take slightly more effort to get up and running.

-Still, think about the ROI of a video ad on Amazon.
+Still, think about the ROI of a video ad on the shopping site.
 Combine the effectiveness of Amazon advertising, which targets people in buying mode, with the engagement and conversion rates of video ads, and you’ve got a winning recipe.

 Video ads give you the opportunity to drive traffic to your Amazon product detail page or to a custom Amazon landing page.

 The video ad functionality and features offered by Amazon will only continue to grow.
-Start testing the waters now and see how your business can benefit from advertising on Amazon.
+Start testing the waters now and see how your business can benefit from including these tips in your ad strategy.
 Follow these Amazon video ad specs and start creating content that’ll boost your ROI.
 With the right product video (or videos), you can optimize your product listing, your seller page, your search ads, and more.
-See how we can help.
+Plus, we can help if you get stuck!

 Thinking about a video?